Skip to main content

 The second way is to use the Align tool.
 It is useful if you need two or more objects to align a certain way in relation to each other.

 After you create a floor plan or have it designed by our team, you can add wayfinding.
 Use the shape tools on the toolbar to draw a line.
-After you draw it, by default it will appear on the WF (way finding) level.
+After you draw it, by default, it will appear on the WF (wayfinding) layer.

 The wayfinding lines should be drawn over the Designer grid lines.
 You can turn off the visibility of other background layers to match the grid with the wayfinding.
 You can do so by clicking the eye icon next to the layer name.